Jay-Day/arena-latency-slider/README.md

 It is important to note, as much confusion has presented itself, that instead of the 10f base that you have in Vanilla Ultimate, you can now have a 7f base for input delay.
 The input slider value replaces the 4f provided by ultimate.

+# How to adjust the latency

+Once in an arena, use the D-Pad Right/Left to increase/decrease the your input latency.
+You should see your changes reflected in the top right corner of your screen.

 # "How does it not lag?"
 This gets a little bit complex, but bare with me.